Indian, Chinese defense ministers meet amid border tensions

 Indian, Chinese defense ministers meet amid border tensionsNew

-NEW DELHI (AP) — Defense ministers of India and China have met in the Russian capital to try to solve rising tensions along their disputed border in the eastern Ladakh region, where a June clash killed 20 Indian soldiers.
-India’s Defense Minister Rajnath Singh tweeted about his meeting Friday night with Chinese counterpart Gen. Wei Fenghe that lasted about two hours.
-He didn’t give any details about the outcome of the first direct high-level contact between the two countries in the monthslong standoff.
-The ministers met on the sidelines of a meeting of the defense chiefs of the Shanghai Cooperation Organization.
-India earlier this week said its soldiers had thwarted provocative movements by Chinese troops while Beijing accused Indian troops of creating provocations along the disputed border.
+NEW DELHI (AP) — The defense ministers from India and China have met in the Russian capital as the two sides try to resolve rising tensions along their disputed border in the eastern Ladakh region, where a June clash killed 20 Indian soldiers.
+At the meeting Friday with China’s Gen. Wei Fenghe, India’s Rajnath Singh said the current situation should be handled responsibly and that neither side should take any further action that could either complicate the situation or escalate matters in the border areas.
+It was the first high-level direct contact between the two sides since the standoff erupted months ago.
+The ministers met on the sidelines of a gathering of the defense chiefs of the Shanghai Cooperation Organization.